robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-continuing-your-professional-development/summer-week-5-mentor-materials.md

 ### Next steps (20 minutes)

-Together, watch the video in this week's ECT self-study materials, which ends the programme by prompting ECTs to think about their next steps and further professional development.
+Together, watch the video in this week’s ECT self-study materials, which ends the programme by prompting ECTs to think about their next steps and further professional development.

 Following the video, pose the question: Where would you like your teaching career to progress over the next 1, 3, 5 years?